-Hi!
+Hi there!
 Thanks for stopping by.
 I’m Mel, a writer, freelance content editor and professional perfectionist.
-Like most writers, I like coffee, colorful pens, and Judge Judy GIFs.
+I like coffee, colorful pens, and Judge Judy GIFs.
 (What?
 She’s sassy.)

 Let’s cut to the chase: I want us to become better writers and better people, together.

 I know exactly what you’re thinking:

 Sure, that’s a cheesy tagline, but I spent a lot of time on it.
 I thought hard about what I want this blog to accomplish.

 I thought hard about what I want to accomplish, as a writer and as a person.